 Imported programmes – Programmes from overseas may not be available because our agreement with the rights holder doesn’t extend to putting them on BBC iPlayer.

-Some radio programmes – You can listen to nearly all radio programmes from the past seven days on BBC iPlayer Radio.
+Some radio programmes – You can listen to nearly all radio programmes from the past 30 days on BBC iPlayer Radio.
 However, there are some exceptions, particularly if you’re outside the UK, and especially if a programme contains sports coverage.